RESIDENTIAL REMODELING IN THE FALLS AREA - BRINGING A HOUSE BACK FROM THE "DEAD"

 "BEFORE" PHOTOS OF HOUSE BELOW

-One of the best parts of this project was that my client was an engineer.
-Although he was a software engineer he knew enough about engineering in general, that he intuitively understood construction.
+One of the best parts of this project was that my client was an engineer, but he was in California.
+All our communication throughout was by phone, but mostly by email.
+Although he was a software engineer, he knew enough about engineering in general that he intuitively understood construction.
 He particularly understood mechanical, electrical, and structural issues.

 I think the best clients are the ones that know what they are trying to achieve but are not closed-minded.
 This client was one of these.
 He knew enough, but was very willing to listen to my counsel and my ideas.